raheem101000-netizen/TournamentAutomation/replit.md

 - Timestamp for message ordering

 **Data Relationships:**
+- One server has many channels (1:N)
+- One server has many tournaments (1:N)
 - One tournament has many teams (1:N)
 - One tournament has many matches (1:N)
 - One match references two teams (M:N)